 Tips for Solo Women#

-- Stay in well-reviewed, central accommodations
+- Stay in well-reviewed, central accommodations — Plaka, Koukaki, and Monastiraki are all great

 - Share your itinerary with someone at home

-- Have offline maps downloaded
+- Have offline maps downloaded (Google Maps works great)

-- Keep your phone charged
+- Keep your phone charged (portable battery is worth its weight)

 LGBTQ+ Safety#

-- Gazi is the main gay nightlife area
+- Gazi is the main gay nightlife area — vibrant and openly queer

-- Pride parade happens every June
+- Athens Pride happens every June and is well-attended

 Protests and Demonstrations#